relativitydev/relativity-trace-documentation/docs/proactive_ingestion_api_documentation.md

 **Required (absolute musts):**

 1. `Object Type Identifier` - this is usually called a `Control Number`

 2. `Trace Monitored Individuals` – list of monitored people associated with each record

 3. `Trace Document Hash` - uniquely identifies a particular record.
 This will be used by Trace for [de-deduplication purposes](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#deduplication-data-transformation)

+   1. > **IMPORTANT:** column name in the load file must be called `Trace Document Hash`

 4. `Trace Data Transformations` - must be set to empty string.
 This ensures that any Data Transformations tags are cleared.

 5. `Group Identifier` - this must be mapped to a field that is responsible for grouping multiple items together (e.x. email thread id that groups all emails on the email chain together)

+   1. >  **IMPORTANT:** column name in the load file must be called `Group Identifier`

 **Recommended:**